SteliosVoskos/redux-boilerplate/README.md

 Redux boilerplate is a minimum working environment for redux integrated in React.
 <p>Clone the project, or download the zip.
-Do npm install and then tyoe npm start.</p>
+Do npm install and then type npm start.</p>
 <p>The app listens to localhost:3000</p>
 <p>Structure:
     <ul>